How Dictation Works

 Stage 3: AI Polish

-What happens: TalkWriter's AI engine cleans up the raw transcription and produces natural, well-formatted text.
+What happens: TalkWriter's AI engine (powered by Claude) cleans up the raw transcription and produces natural, well-formatted text.

 AI Polish performs these transformations: